Approximation by Neural Network operators in $L^p$ spaces associated with an arbitrary measure: Examples of activation functions and Implementation Results

 Now we take the following integrable function on $[0,1]\times[0,1].$

-The function and its approximation by the NN operator $S^\rho_n$ with hyperbolic tangent and logistic activation function for $n=40$ are given in fig.\ref{org}, fig.\ref{tanh40} and fig. \ref{logis40}.
-The $L^1$-norm error with respect to different values of $n$ are provided in tables \ref{intt1} and \ref{intt2}.
+The function and its approximation by the NN operator $S^\rho_n$ with hyperbolic tangent and logistic activation function for $n=40$ are given in \autoref{org}, \autoref{tanh40} and \autoref{logis40}.
+The $L^1$-norm error with respect to different values of $n$ are provided in \autoref{intt1} and \autoref{intt2}.